metabase/metabase/docs/questions/native-editor/referencing-saved-questions-in-queries.md

 ![Typeahead search dropdown for referencing questions and models in SQL queries](../images/search-dropdown.png)

 You can also find the question or model ID by navigating in Metabase to the model or question you'd like to reference in your query.
-The items' ID is in the URL in your browser's address bar.
+The ID is in the URL in your browser's address bar.
 The ID will be the number after `/model/` or `/question/`.
 E.g., for `https://metabase.example.com/model/12345-example-name`, the model's ID would be `12345`.

 Only the `#` and `ID` is required.
-Metabase justo display the model or question name to make the query more readable.
+Metabase just displays the model or question name to make the query more readable.

 ## Model, table, or saved question as a Common Table Expression (CTE)